elastic/opentelemetry/docs/kubernetes/operator/instrumenting-java.md

 ## Instrument a Java app with EDOT Java SDK on Kubernetes

-In this section you will learn how to:
+In this example, you'll learn how to:

 - Enable auto-instrumentation of a Java application following any of the supported methods, such as:
   - Adding an annotation to the deployment pods.